 Impact of Coronavirus Pandemic

-For the Deutschlandstipendium, this means: Due to the fact that summer semester 2020 will not be counted towards the standard period of study, the end of the standard period of study will be postponed accordingly, with the consequence that the maximum funding period, which is based on the standard period of study of the respective degree program, will also be deferred.
+For the Deutschlandstipendium, this means: Due to the fact that some previous semesters will not be counted towards the standard period of study, the end of the standard period of study will be extended accordingly, with the consequence that the maximum funding period, which is based on the standard period of study of the respective degree program, will also be extended.

 Am I allowed to hold two or more scholarships simultaneously?